annejan/woo_data_playground/named_entity_recognition.md

 ## Memory usage

-Currently, this script uses about 4 GB of memory, to check the active memory usage you can use the nifty [CUDA memory](cuda_memory.md) monitor.
+Currently, this script uses about 4 to 6 GB of video memory, to check the active memory usage you can use the nifty [CUDA monitor](cuda_monitor.md).

+## Acknowledgements

+This script relies on several open-source libraries to efficiently and effectively perform its operations:

+1. [**Flair**](https://github.com/flairNLP/flair): A state-of-the-art NLP library that offers various pre-trained models for NER and other NLP tasks.
+The script utilizes Flair for performing Named Entity Recognition on the extracted text from the PDFs.

+2. [**PyMuPDF (fitz)**](https://github.com/pymupdf/PyMuPDF): A Python binding to the MuPDF library, used for reading content from PDF files.
+The script depends on this library to extract text from the given PDFs before NER is performed.

+3. [**Torch**](https://pytorch.org/): An open-source machine learning library.
+This script benefits from Torch's capabilities, especially for leveraging GPU computations when available, to speed up the NER process.

+4. [**openpyxl**](https://openpyxl.readthedocs.io/): A Python library to read and write Excel (xlsx) files.
+The script uses this library to save the extracted named entities to Excel format when requested.

+5. [**tqdm**](https://github.com/tqdm/tqdm): A Python library that provides immediate visual feedback in the form of a progress bar when running loops.
+This script uses tqdm to give the user feedback on the progress of PDF processing.

+The creators and maintainers of these libraries have our sincere gratitude for their efforts in the open-source community, enabling developers to build upon their hard work and further the field of Natural Language Processing and Data Analysis.

 ## License